Characters: It's Always Sunny in Philadelphia

 - Characterization Marches On: Much like Dee, the Waitress use to be the Only Sane Man to the gang's antics.
 Then she developed an obsessive crush on Dennis, started drinking again, and became more and more of a Butt Monkey.

 - The Chew Toy: The Waitress tends to be easily manipulated because of her one-sided crush on Dennis.

 - Everyone Calls Him Barkeep: Everyone calls her "the Waitress," even her stalker Charlie and the guy she was engaged to.

 - No Name Given: Lampshaded on a few occasions.
-In the high school reunion it is heavily implied her name is Nikki Potnick.
-Word of God confirmed this was not her name.
+At the high school reunion it is implied her name is Nikki Potnick, but Word of God has confirmed it isn't.